Personal tools

 Removal of Extra-Curricular Privileges

-Students shall be removed from any part or all extra-curricular privileges for the time period equal to suspension.
+Students will be removed from any part or all extra-curricular privileges for the time period equal to suspension.

 • Participation in extracurricular activities is a privilege offered to and earned by students